 After your memorable encounters with these wildlife wonders, we will take you to the Vatsnes Peninsula to see the famously photogenic dragon-shaped sea stack at Hvitserkur, which some say looks like it is drinking from the sea.

-In the summer months from April to October, we will also squeeze in a visit to the Kolugljufur Canyon with its plunging scenic waterfalls.
+At the end of the day we will also squeeze in a visit to the Kolugljufur Canyon with its plunging scenic waterfalls.

 We’ll also visit the lava waterfalls of Hraunfossar, where hundreds of rivulets stream off the lava field to create one of the most breathtaking views in Iceland.
 Nearby lies Barnafoss, the Children's Waterfall, where a tragic tale of loss is to be told, and Deildartunguhver – the most powerful hot spring to be found anywhere in Europe.
 Last stop is at Husafell - a hikers paradise.